xlnfinance/xln/wiki/0_abstract.md

 A virtual machine for smart contracts was proposed to solve one simple issue: lack of governance process to upgrade the underlying blockchain.
 We believe smart contracts such as EVM are too complicated to write secure and sophisticated code, produce too much overhead and limitations (gas limits), have steep learning curve and too little use cases.

 More than that, as history shows, onchain governance and software upgrades are inevitable.
-Traditional software upgrades are centralized (Github releases published by a single person, for example) are prone to compromise.
+Traditional software upgrades are centralized (Github releases published by a single person, for example) and prone to compromise.

 **That's why in Fairlayer any functionality upgrade is implemented through "smart updates" aka onchain governance** - a set of description, code and patch which validators can vote for.